aws-samples/no-tears-cluster/USER_GUIDE.md

 ## Customize Cluster

 When a cluster is bootstrapped, the config is pulled down from S3.
-To customize this cluster config, you can set the `ConfigS3URI` parameter.
-By default this is set to `s3://notearshpc-quickstart/config.ini`.
+To customize this cluster config, you can set the `ConfigS3URI` to your own config.
+By default this is set to `https://notearshpc-quickstart.s3.amazonaws.com/0.1.0/config.ini`.

 The cluster config takes the following parameters: